-Join the UK Ghost Nights Crew at this historic Leeds location next to Kirkstall Abbey.
+Join the UK Ghost Nights Crew at Abbey House Museum in Leeds location next to historic Kirkstall Abbey.
+An beautiful location by day that takes on a more sinister edge with the lights out…

 Although substantially altered over the years, Abbey House Museum was originally constructed in the 12th Century to serve as a gatehouse for Kirkstall Abbey, the picturesque ruins of which stand nearby.
 When Abbey House was opened as a museum in 1927, it employed a live-in caretaker called Kate Hatfield and during the winter of 1929/30 she was regularly disturbed by the sound of a door on the first-floor opening and closing, followed by the swish of a cloak along the corridor.